inferno-framework/davinci-plan-net-test-kit/README.md

 - Reverse Chain Searches
 - Search Parameters in Combination

-See the test descriptions within the test kit for detail on the specific validations performed as a part of testing these requirements.
+See the test descriptions within the test kit for details on the specific validations performed as a part of testing these requirements.

-Additional details on the IG requirements that underlie this test, including those that are not currently tested, can be found in [this spreadsheet](lib/davinci_plan_net_test_kit/igs/Plan%20Net%20Requirements%20Interpretation.xlsx).
+Additional details on the IG requirements that underlie this test kit, including those that are not currently tested, can be found in [this spreadsheet](lib/davinci_plan_net_test_kit/igs/Plan%20Net%20Requirements%20Interpretation.xlsx).
 The spreadsheet includes
 - a list of requirements extracted from the IG
 - the requirements tested by this DRAFT test kit